Nisaachar/RecommendationEngine/README.md

 ## Contact
-For any questions or feedback, please contact [thhat.guy.is@gmail.com](mailto:thhat.guy.is@gmail.com).
+For any questions or feedback, please contact [thhat.guy.is@gmail.com](mailto:thhat.guy.is@gmail.com)

+Feel free to connect with me on LinkedIn [Harsh Sharma](https://www.linkedin.com/in/nisaachar)

 ---